francojc/yt-channel-setup/README.md

 This environment assumes:

-- Academic users with basic technical literacy
+- Users with basic technical literacy
 - macOS users who prefer GUI tools when available
-- Interest in AI/ML without programming background
+- Interest in development and AI/ML tools
 - Standard MacBook Air/Pro configurations

 ## Contributing

-If you discover tools or configurations that better represent the standard academic user environment, please submit a PR or open an issue.
+If you discover tools or configurations that better represent the standard development environment, please submit a PR or open an issue.

 ## Recent Updates

 ### Latest Changes

+- **Removed video production tools**: Focused on basic development environment
-- **Auto-hide UI elements**: Dock and menu bar automatically hide for cleaner recordings
+- **Auto-hide UI elements**: Dock and menu bar automatically hide for cleaner interface
 - **Enhanced Yazi integration**: Improved `y()` function with proper directory navigation
-- **Font size optimization**: VS Code fonts adjusted to 13px for better video readability
+- **Font size optimization**: VS Code fonts adjusted to 13px for better readability
-- **OBS templates**: Complete beginner-friendly setup with 4 pre-configured scenes
 - **VS Code extensions**: Automated installation of productivity and development tools
 - **Dock organization**: Logical grouping of applications by function